benjamin-hodgson/benjamin-hodgson.github.io/posts/2018-01-26-announcing-pidgin-v2.0.md

 I made some attempts to optimise this by using more efficient data structures, but I realised this was a losing proposition and decided to throw it out altogether in v2.0.
 Error messages are now computed at runtime, when the error actually occurs.
 This means I can be more precise about what the parser was expecting at that particular point in the input: once a parsing process has committed to a branch I can report expected inputs _from that branch_, rather than reporting all possible expected inputs.

 Implementing this efficiently was a challenge.
 Parse errors actually occur quite frequently in a parser combinator library, even in the happy path, because of the way the _prioritised choice_ operator `Or` works --- `String("foo").Or(String("bar"))` only tries `bar` if an attempt to parse `foo` failed.
 So I tried to implement this change without allocating heap memory every time a parser fails.
-When a parser fails, it saved its expected inputs in a stack implemented on top of pooled memory (using `ArrayPool`), which are then popped if the error gets discarded.
+When a parser fails, it saves its expected inputs in a stack implemented on top of pooled memory (using `ArrayPool`), which are then popped if the error gets discarded.
 (The way that certain parsers manipulate their children's error messages adds some interesting complications here, which I've described in a [long comment](https://github.com/benjamin-hodgson/Pidgin/blob/60c7734393719d11714158b201c99976ec48ffb9/Pidgin/ParseState.Error.cs#L36-L74).)

 `Span`